the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

 Can you spot what we have done here?
 We defined a function expression on the outside (here: `findSarah()`) which takes a person as argument and evaluates to `true` whenever it's called with a person's `firstName` that is "Sarah".
-You can try this particular function yourself: the console output of `findSarah(persons[0])` should return `false`, because it's "Robin" that;s the first indexed person in the array, while `findSarah(persons[1])` returns `true`, because it's indeed "Sarah" that we pass into the function as argument here.
+You can try this particular function yourself: the console output for `findSarah(persons[0])` should return `false`, because it's "Robin" that's the first indexed person in the array, while `findSarah(persons[1])` returns `true`, because it's indeed "Sarah" that we pass into the function as argument.

 However, now this function is passed as callback function to `findPerson()` and is used as a condition (better: function that returns a condition in the form of a boolean) inside of `findPerson()`.
 Uncovering this mechanism in JavaScript and understanding it will feel like a superpower eventually, because now we can pass any condition we want by changing the passed callback function (here: `findSarah()`) without changing the actual function `findPerson()` anymore.
 Check this out: